bricaud/graphexp/README.md

 To use Graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST or websocket protocol and a *recent* web browser to display the visualization.
 On your web browser, just access the file `graphexp.html`.

-If the access to the Gremlin server is not `localhost:8182`, the address can be configured in `graphConf.js`.
-Use this latter file to configure the communication protocol `REST` (default) or `websocket`.
-Depending on the version of your Gremlin server you also need to configure the `COMMUNICATION_METHOD`, `GraphSON1` for Gremlin server version 3.2.x or `GraphSON3` for versions 3.3.x.
+Next step, configure the server settings on the bottom of the page.
+The default Gremlin server address is `localhost:8182`.
+You will have to specify the communication protocol `websocket` or `REST` and the gremlin server version.
+Graphexp is not able to handle secure connections yet and a contribution on this topic would be welcome.

-Graphexp now works with Amazon Neptune thanks to a pull request of [jwalton922](https://github.com/jwalton922).
-With this database, set `SINGLE_COMMANDS_AND_NO_VARS = true` in `graphConf.js`.
+Graphexp works with Amazon Neptune thanks to a pull request of [jwalton922](https://github.com/jwalton922).
+With this database, set `SINGLE_COMMANDS_AND_NO_VARS = true` in the file `graphConf.js`.

 ![graphexpzoom](https://github.com/bricaud/graphexp/blob/master/images/graphexpzoom.png "Exploration of the Tinkerpop modern graph")